yugr/rust-slides/talk.md

     * no (or minimal) runtime overhead
     * don't pay for what you don't use
     * no GC
+    * "What you don’t use, you don’t pay for.
+And further: What you do use, you couldn’t hand code any better" (Stroustrup "Abstraction and the C++ machine model")
   - supports low-level tuning
     * SIMD, inline asm, intrinsics (e.g. `__builtin_assume`, `__builtin_expect`)
   - same optimizer (LLVM)